 Here’s the rogues’ gallery: 2006, 2013 & 2017 at the bottom

-I did try to disclose responsibly in 2006, but quickly hit a brick wall with the vendor.
-I presented the findings to GCHQ and the industry at the old CHECKCON conference and the issue also had some coverage in the press.
+I presented the findings to GCHQ and the industry at the old CHECKCON conference too.

 The 2006 IQ3 Excite building management controller: